 Let the caramel cool for exactly three minutes and then sprinkle the top of the caramel evenly with one teaspoon of finishing salt (Fleur de Sel is perfect for this).

-Set the pan on a heat-proof surface (a cutting board works well) and allow it to cool completely at room temperature, about 4-5 hours.
+Allow it to cool completely at room temperature, about 4-5 hours.
 If I am not ready to cut and wrap the caramels at this point, I remove the whole slab of caramel, along with it’s parchment paper and slide it into a ziptop bag.
+If you try to cut it too soon, it will stick to your knife and it will become a big pain.

 Leave the caramel slab on the parchment paper and slide the whole thing on to a cutting board.
 Use a sharp knife to cut the caramels into whatever size you’d like.
 I prefer my pieces to be about the size and shape of little Tootise rolls- this makes for easy wrapping and is a nice 2-bite caramel.
 If these are for a really special occasion, consider using pre-made candy wrappers.
 Otherwise, cut pieces of wax paper to wrap them.
 I put a piece of caramel on a piece of wax paper, roll it up, and then twist the ends (see picture at the top).